 HIIT and Cardio Exercises

 Like most moms, I am always short on time with my workouts.

 But I like to reap the benefits of cardiovascular exercise into my workouts.

 Incorporating HIIT training with strength training will help your body burn more calories and reduce body fat to see more defined arms.

 These are my favorite exercises to incorporate into circuit training or as a quick, high Intensity interval training workout (HIIT).

 - Jump Lunges

 Now that you know what exercises to do, let’s take a look at how to incorporate them.

-These workouts combine dumbbell exercises and body weight exercises to target the back of the upper arm.
+They combine dumbbell exercises, body weight exercises and a little HIIT to target the back of the upper arm.

 If you do not have dumbbells, resistance bands are a great option.